 A study of discipleship with a view to establishing believers in the Christian faith and enabling them to multiply.
 Special emphasis is given to the discovery and development of gifts, methods of Bible study, and the establishment of spiritual disciplines that foster continuous growth and maturity as followers of Christ.

 This course examines classic views of biblical-based decision-making, the role of the church covenant and mutual admonition for church discipline and mission, and will use specific case studies in class discussion.

-This course helps the student to understand the nature of pastoral counseling while learning the practice of pastoral counseling at a beginning level.
-Students are introduced to pastoral counseling values, goals, and processes while engaged in the classroom practice of counseling.
+This course helps the student to understand the nature of Christian counseling while learning the practice of counseling at a beginning level.
+Students are introduced to Christian counseling values, goals, and processes while engaged in the classroom practice of counseling.
 Cognitive and behavioral approaches in agreement with Scriptural principles are applied in the multicultural learning process.